When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Eleglide M1 vs M1 Plus – What’s the difference?

-Basically, the M1 and M1 Plus are identical, apart from slightly different colour schemes / graphics and a couple of other things.
+The M1 and M1 Plus are identical, apart from slightly different colour schemes/graphics and a couple of other things.
 The M1 Plus has a 36v 12.5Ah battery, whereas the M1 has a 36v 7.5Ah battery.
-The only other difference is the M1 Plus has an S866 LCD display and the M1 rocks a KT LED 880 display.
+The only other difference is the M1 Plus has an S866 LCD and the M1 rocks a KT LED 880 display.

 Packaging and delivery